cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 Out[6]: 0
 ```

-So, we have 366 job postings which are repetitions, but with the same ID.
+So, we have 366 job postings which are repetitions, but with a different ID.
 They may be errors, or positions which are identical.
 As suggested in question Q1, we drop them.
-The method `.drop_duplicates()` is applied in a straightforward way.
-Note that, as the default, this methods keeps the first occurrence of a duplicated row.
+The method `.drop_duplicates()` works in a straightforward way, dropping the rows for which `df.duplicated() == True`.
+So, the default of this methods keeps only the first occurrence of a every unique row.

 ```
 In [7]: df = df.drop_duplicates()